 [Section 108 amended by No. 49 of 2010 s.
 85.]

-109. Preventing child’s return
+109. Preventing child’s return to place of residence

 A person must not prevent the return of a child to the child’s place of residence if the person knows that the child has left, or has been removed from, the child’s place of residence without lawful authority.